-The 3 days are Wednesday, Thursday and Friday each week across the full length of the programme.
+Associate Teachers on the part time route will train on Wednesday, Thursday and Friday each week across the full length of the programme.

-2nd – 6th July 2018: Orientation and Induction Week
+July 2021, Orientation and Induction Week

-part-time Associate Teachers will attend at least 3 days, and ideally all 5
+Part-time Associate Teachers will attend at least 3 days, and ideally all 5.

-September 2018 – October 2018: The Rapid Development Programme
+September 2021 – October 2021, The Rapid Development Programme

 During the RDP you will attend the 2 days a week of central training with the rest of the cohort and 1 day in your placement school.

-November 2018 – July 2019
+November 2021 – July 2022

 3 days a week mostly spent in your main placement school with ongoing central and subject specialist training sessions.

-September 2019 – December 2019
+September 2022 – December 2022

 3 days a week in your second placement school with the option of attending central and subject specialist training sessions if appropriate.